la2050/challenge/_2021/live/crop-swap-la.md

   energetic she's been since working in the yard.
 She's also grateful to earn a percentage of the revenue that Crop Swap LA makes, so doesn't mind their gardeners passing through to keep it up.
-Approximately how many people will be directly impacted by this proposal?: '150' Approximately how many people will be indirectly impacted by this proposal?: '1500' Please describe the broader impact of your proposal.: >- The impact begins with the 4 full time green employed gardeners and their families, and extends to the 7 residential families in low income neighborhoods who will receive them.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '150' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '1500' Describe how Los Angeles County will be different if your work is successful.: >- The impact begins with the 4 full time green employed gardeners and their families, and extends to the 7 residential families in low income neighborhoods who will receive them.
 Assuming two apartment buildings